 - Start by applying to around 20 internships—and apply early.
 It’s fine to pull an all-nighter to get that essay out the door moments before the deadline, but internships don’t work that way.
 For many of the most competitive opportunities, employers look at applications in the order they were received.
 You want to be among their first applicants.

 - Give yourself about two weeks to hear back from your potential employers, and then recalibrate based on how many responses you’ve received.
 Feel free to follow up with the hiring manager if there’s a role you’re extra excited about.

 - Apply to another five jobs.
+75% of applicants never hear back from the employer after applying for a role, so don’t wait up.
 By steadily applying to a few every week, you’ll have a consistent stream of possibilities and avoid being devastated when one doesn’t work out.
 Along the way, keep this in mind: don’t just go for that summer internship.
 The intimidating stats above come from summer placements, the most competitive internship category.
 Apply to internships across companies and across seasons for more options and a greater likelihood of success.

 - Continue applying until you receive and sign that offer letter!
 Things can, and do, fall through, so it’s vital to keep your options open.

 And one more thing: don’t limit yourself to just those companies with name recognition and shiny perks.
 It’s easy to become fixated on getting an internship at a Big Four accounting firm or a trendy tech company, but those legendary orgs are also the places receiving the most applications.
 Don’t get us wrong: it’s always a good idea to apply!
 But according to NACE’s Recruiting Trends report for 2017–2018, a full 60 percent of those employers offering internships are seeking 10 or fewer interns.
 So in addition to those most highly coveted companies, think small, think local, and think outside the Fortune 500 box.